 Cook-with-what-you-have Nicoise Salad

 I take the idea of Salade Nicoise and adapt it all summer long, i.e. take fresh and/or cooked vegetables, good Oregon Albacore (usually canned), and hardboiled eggs, drizzled with an herby and/or creamy dressing, as a complete, fabulous dinner.
+You can also skip the tuna as it’s fabulous without too.

 Quantities can be adapted to suit your needs and can be varied in all ways.
 You just want enough dressing for everything so scale that up if you’re using more vegetables.